-Some commentary on a most curious phenomena in the world of covering North Korea.
+Some commentary on a very curious phenomenon in the world of North Korea news coverage

 Whenever North Korea is in the news, media networks, big and small, reputable and not, inevitably run images of TV screens with South Korean broadcasts.
 Sometimes the broadcasts being photographed are Japanese.
 It is a strange act of meta-voyeurism in which we view other people watching (or not watching) the news.

 Sometimes the photos are of South Korean or Japanese televisions depicting a rebroadcast of North Korean news broadcasts, adding another layer to this very dream-like peeping-Tomism.
 This habit has even been extended to the public television screen in the small square in front of Pyongyang Station.
 If I recall correctly, I've even seen this style of photograph in North Korea's Rodong Sinmun newspaper.

 Is this some kind of pervasive pathogen that has spread along the bits and codes of our digital media?
 (There are parasitic fungi in this world that can influence animals to act in certain ways.)
 Or is it some kind of unspoken secret pact or ongoing joke among news photographers?